2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Come playoff time, he attempted the second-most field goals (70) despite playing just the fifth-most minutes (127).
 He also launched four of their nine clutch looks.

+That's not likely to happen again, since Marc Berman of the New York Post notes that Luke Kornet's return "is a clear indication" O'Quinn won't be back with the 'Bockers.
+HoopsHype's Alex Kennedy had the Philadelphia 76ers and Los Angeles Clippers among O'Quinn's suitors.

-That's because the reserve center perhaps shines brightest with subtleties.
-It's easy to not notice a player with career averages of 5.8 points and 4.9 rebounds in 15.2 minutes.
+Even if casual fans rarely notice O'Quinn, executives appreciate his subtle skills.
+It sounds easy to overlook a player with career averages of 5.8 points and 4.9 rebounds in 15.2 minutes.
 It's harder to be unimpressed upon realizing his per-36-minute marks jump to 13.8 points on 51.8 percent shooting, 11.5 rebounds, 3.2 assists and 2.4 blocks.

 At 6'10" and 250 pounds, he's a load around the basket.
 The (less famous) bearded baller has converted better than 70 percent of his attempts within three feet during three of his last five seasons.
 But there's also a finesse to match his muscle.
 He made 46.1 percent of his jump shots, hit 46.8 percent of his attempts between 10 feet and the three-point arc and dropped a personal-best 4.1 dimes per 36 minutes.

-Before Kevon Looney even celebrated his 22nd birthday in February, his NBA career appeared at a crossroads.
-The Golden State Warriors declined his fourth-year option in October and overstocked their frontcourt with other options.
+Before Kevon Looney even celebrated his 22nd birthday in February, his NBA career appeared on life support.
+The Warriors declined his fourth-year option in October and overstocked their frontcourt with other options.

 Somehow, Looney turned that seemingly dire situation into a breakout season.